zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 * Only trusted accounts were added to contact list.
 * Account wasn't in any conference and practically wasn't used for messaging or calls.

-Throughout the blocking process I was monitoring the e-mail account and was authorized in desktop Skype client.
+Throughout the blocking process, I was monitoring the e-mail account and was authorized in desktop Skype client.

 In several hours after payment, I started receiving letters with Microsoft Security Code, just as on screenshots above.